Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 Motor Trend OxGord — Best All-Weather

 If you deal with four real seasons, this is the cover to buy.
-The multi-layer weatherproof build handled snow load and summer heat without degrading, and the scratch-proof grey inner was kind to paint.
+The multi-layer weatherproof build handled snow load and summer heat without degrading, and the scratch-proof gray inner was kind to paint.
 Windproof cinch straps front and rear kept it stable through some genuinely nasty gusts.

 Pros: Handles snow, rain and heat; scratch-proof inner; front and rear cinch straps.